LF-digitala-kanaler/LFDS/content/components/web/data-visualization/graphsandcharts.md

       ### LFUI color scales

-      In LFUI version 5.3.0 these colors are not 100% WCAG AA-approved, and are most likely bound to change.
+      _In LFUI version 5.3.0 these colors are not 100% WCAG AA-approved, and are most likely bound to change._

-      D3 allows the use of color scales which can be iterated through and bound to data.
-LFUI provides a few scales to choose from that will color your visual data according to the visual profile of LF.
+      LFUI provides a few scales to choose from that will color your visual data according to the visual profile of Länsförsäkringar.
+The visual identity set a prefereble.

-      The color scales are Ordinal Scales, and iterated through like other data.
-      Copy the arrays below assign them to your colorScale variable.
-In the examples below you can see it in use.

       Disabled / not selected / inactive#